dbochicchio/vera-OpenSprinkler/README.md

 ```

 # Debug
-If you want to see more debug info, set *DebugMode* variable on master device to *1*.
+If you want to see more debug info, set *DebugMode* variable on the master device to *1*.
 No need to reload luup engine.
 Just set back to 0 if you want to disable verbose logging.

 # OpenLuup/ALTUI
 The devices are working and supported under OpenLuup and AltUI.
 In this case, if you're using an old version of AltUI, just be sure the get the base service file from Vera (automatically done if you have the Vera Bridge installed).